Vivonet/Gravity/README.md

 It fails though, utterly in my opinion, at handling 99% of the layouts typical in modern software: those that need slightly more power than the absolute basic defaults, but which are not so mind-numbingly complex as to require the type of prioritized constraint engine Auto Layout is based upon.

 Here's my background: I've always been a Mac guy, but I dabbled with .NET for a while in the mid 2000's.
 During this time I discovered (and eventually fell quite in love with) WPF, a.k.a.
 Windows Presentation Foundation.
 To me, WPF represented a quantum leap forward in the natural expressibility of the very *language* of expressing visual layouts, using a simple hierarchical structure based on XML they called XAML.
 (Horrible, horrible names.
-Apparently WPF was called by the codename of Avalon.
+Apparently WPF was originally called Avalon.
 And they changed it to WPF.
 Like WPF were they thinking.
 I digress.)

 After leaving the Windows world and coming back to Apple by means of the iOS platform, I was utterly dismayed at the mediocre layout tools available to me: at first it was Interface Builder with springs and struts, which was familiar to me from my classic Mac OS programming days.
 While the springs and struts model was a breeze to understand and worked fairly well for very simple interfaces, it was ultimately very limited in what it could express.
 It wasn't until Apple released their "next big thing" in layout, though, that things got truly bad.